From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Related Work

 \section{Related Work}

 \textbf{LLM-Based Agents} have been proposed for Minecraft.
-For example, Voyager is an agent that learns skills via lifelong learning~\cite{wang2024voyager}.
-MP5~\cite{qin2024mp5} focuses on leveraging multimodal LLMs to perform planning based on what the agent sees.
+For example, Voyager is an agent that learns skills via lifelong learning~\citep{wang2024voyager}.
+MP5~\citep{qin2024mp5} focuses on leveraging multimodal LLMs to perform planning based on what the agent sees.
 Unlike these methods, our method aims to improve an agent's performance by using goal-oriented knowledge extracted from text sources.
-Two methods that are more closely related to ours are GITM~\cite{zhu2023ghostminecraftgenerallycapable} and Optimus-1~\cite{li2024optimus}.
+Two methods that are more closely related to ours are GITM~\citep{zhu2023ghostminecraftgenerallycapable} and Optimus-1~\citep{li2024optimus}.
 GITM uses text knowledge from the Minecraft Wiki and in-game recipes, as does our method.
 However, we focus on the construction of Goal-Oriented Graphs from text sources and the retrieval process for planning.
 On the other hand, GITM is presented as a unified agent system.
-Optimus-1 is a Minecraft agent that contains a hierarchical knowledge graph that is used to decompose goals into subgoal.
-However, the process in which their graph is created is different from ours, and their agent is focused on the utilization of multimodal memory.
+Optimus-1 is a Minecraft agent that contains a hierarchical knowledge graph that is used to decompose goals into subgoals.
+However, the process by which their graph is created is different from ours as it only uses recipes from the game files, and their agent is focused on the utilization of multimodal memory.

 \textbf{Reasoning using LLMs} is a popular research area that aims to enable LLMs to handle more complex tasks.
-There are a wide variety of methods, including those that alter the prompt to encourage the LLM to output intermediate steps~\cite{wei2022chain}, provide feedback from the environment to the LLM so that it can adjust its behaviour accordingly~\cite{yao2023react,shinn2023reflexion}, maintaining and expanding multiple generated reasoning sequences~\cite{yao2023tree}, and using majority choice voting~\cite{wang2023selfconsistency}.
+There are a wide variety of methods, including those that alter the prompt to encourage the LLM to output intermediate steps~\citep{wei2022chain}, provide feedback from the environment to the LLM so that it can adjust its behaviour accordingly~\citep{yao2023react,shinn2023reflexion}, maintain and expand multiple generated reasoning sequences~\citep{yao2023tree}, and use majority choice voting~\citep{wang2023selfconsistency}.

 \textbf{RAG-Based Systems} aim to address LLMs' knowledge gaps.
-RAG maintains a vector database of source documents that can be retrieved a given to the LLM as context information according the embedding similarity of the source documents a given query~\cite{NEURIPS2020_6b493230}.
+RAG maintains a vector database of source documents that can be retrieved and given to the LLM as context information according to the embedding similarity of the source documents to a given query~\citep{NEURIPS2020_6b493230}.
 However, if the answer to a given query spans across several documents, then the retrieval process may fail to contain the answer.
-Therefore, GraphRAG and its variants were proposed to address this issue~\cite{edge2025localglobalgraphrag,wu2024medical,guo2024lightrag}.
+Therefore, GraphRAG and its variants were proposed to address this issue~\citep{edge2025localglobalgraphrag,wu2024medical,guo2024lightrag}.